The future of hybrid TEFL courses

 So can hybrid TEFL courses replace online and four-week courses?

-Hybrid TEFL courses can certainly replace online TEFL courses as the latter are the equivalent of learning from a book with the answers in a section at the back.
-Quote from a discussion about physical (four-week) versus online only TEFL courses.
+Hybrid TEFL courses can certainly replace the purely online TEFL courses as the latter are the equivalent of learning from a book with the answers in a section at the back.
+Online courses are still a good option for those who do not have the possibility of doing a face-to-face course at a qualified school or wish to supplement their classroom training with distance learning classes, before their 4-week course.

 Hybrid TEFL courses